Back to blog

 }

-As part of our effort to improve the rsx! {} experience, we shipped massive improvements to the hotreloading engine powering Dioxus.
-Our internal goal was to iterate on the Dioxus Docsite content with zero full rebuilds - we only wanted full rebuilds when modifying real Rust code.
+We shipped massive improvements to the hot-reloading engine powering Dioxus.
+Our internal goal was to iterate on the Dioxus Docsite with zero full rebuilds.

-This means we needed to add support for a number of new hotreloading engine changes:
+This means we needed to add support for a number of new hot-reloading engine changes:

-• Hotreload formatted strings
+• Hot-reload formatted strings

-• Hotreload mobile platforms
+• Hot-reload mobile platforms and their bundled assets

 #[component]